s20488/PJN-chatbot-mental-health-counseling/README.md

-# Project: Chatbot for Mental Health Counseling
+# Chatbot for Mental Health Counseling

 ## Dataset
 - **Number of texts**: 3,512